 - DCF 202.06 Certification denial.
-(1) The county or tribal agency may deny, suspend, revoke or refuse to renew certification if any of the following apply: - (a) The child care operator is not in compliance with certification standards under s.
-DCF 202.08 or 202.09, as appropriate. - (b) The child care operator's references or other community information does not support the operator's declaration that he or she is able to provide an acceptable level of child care. - (c) The county or tribal agency determines there is danger to the health, safety or welfare of the children in care. - (d) The child care operator submits false attendance records to the child care subsidy administrative agency. - (e) The child care operator fails to cooperate with the certifying agency. - (f) The applicant's license or certificate to care for children or adults has been denied or revoked. - (g) The child care operator misrepresents or withholds information. - (h) The child care operator or an employee or volunteer denies the day care certification worker access to the premises to monitor compliance with the certification standards. - (i) The child care operator, an employee, a volunteer, or any other person having regular contact with the children in care is or has been any of the following: - 1.
+(1) The certification agency may deny, suspend, revoke, or refuse to renew certification if any of the following apply: - (a) The child care operator is not in compliance with certification standards under s.
+DCF 202.08 or 202.09, as appropriate. - (b) The child care operator's references or other community information does not support the operator's declaration that he or she is able to provide an acceptable level of child care. - (c) The certification agency determines there is danger to the health, safety, or welfare of the children in care. - (d) The child care operator submits false attendance records to the child care subsidy administrative agency. - (e) The child care operator fails to cooperate with the certification agency. - (f) The applicant's license or certificate to care for children or adults has been denied or revoked. - (g) The child care operator misrepresents or withholds information. - (h) The child care operator or an employee or volunteer denies the day care certification worker access to the premises to monitor compliance with the certification standards. - (i) The child care operator, an employee, a volunteer, or any other person having regular contact with the children in care is or has been any of the following: - 1.
 The subject of a pending criminal charge for an action that substantially relates to the care of children or activities of the program. - 2.
 Convicted of a felony, misdemeanor, or other offense that substantially relates to the care of children or activities of the program. - (j) The evaluation under s.
-DCF 202.04 (7) (b) 3. e. gives the county or tribal agency reasonable concern that the person's physical or mental health may endanger children in care. - (2) The county or tribal agency shall require a child care operator to submit a new application for certification if the operator's previous certification was denied, revoked, or not renewed for a reason in s.
+DCF 202.04 (7) (b) 3. e. gives the certification agency reasonable concern that the person's physical or mental health may endanger children in care. - (2) The certification agency shall require a child care operator to submit a new application for certification if the operator's previous certification was denied, revoked, or not renewed for a reason in s.
 DCF 202.05 or 202.06 (1).
-The county or tribal agency may refuse to accept a new application for 2 years after the date of the denial, revocation, or refusal to renew the certification. - (3) A child care operator whose certification has been revoked twice for noncompliance with the certification standards in s.
-DCF 202.08 or 202.09 shall be permanently barred from certification. - (4) If a county or tribal agency denies, suspends, revokes or refuses to renew a certification, the county or tribal agency shall notify the child care operator in writing and give reasons for the action.
-The action is reviewable pursuant to ch.
+The certification agency may refuse to accept a new application for 2 years after the date of the denial, revocation, or refusal to renew the certification. - (3) A child care operator whose certification has been revoked twice for noncompliance with the certification standards in s.
+DCF 202.08 or 202.09 shall be permanently barred from certification. - (4) If a certification agency denies, suspends, revokes, or refuses to renew a certification, the certification agency shall notify the child care operator in writing and give reasons for the action.
+The action of a county department of social services established under s.
+46.22, Stats., or a county department of human services established under s.
+46.23, Stats., may be appealed under ch.
 68, Stats., which provides for administrative review of the decisions of local agencies.
 Tribal agencies shall use an appeal process equivalent to the process in ch.
 68, Stats.
+In a county with a population of 750,000 or more, a certification agency's action may be appealed under ch.
+227, Stats., which provides for administrative review of the decisions of state agencies.